Recognizing Spice Abuse – What Are The Signs And Symptoms?

 Spice or synthetic cannabinoids are chemicals that mimic the main psychoactive ingredient in cannabis.
 Due to the similarity synthetic cannabinoids share with marijuana, they also share many of its traits, including one the worst aspects of the drug, its tendency to cause addiction.
 Even short-term spice users can suffer severe withdrawal if they attempt to quit.
 This can encourage extended and prolonged usage of the drug.

-Symptoms of spice use are usually visible if you know what to look for.
+Symptoms of spice use are usually visible if a person knows what to look for.
 The signs of spice use can be both physical and psychological.

 Physical symptoms may include: